 Through these studies, Georgetown Lombardi is able to provide personalized medical treatment to each of its patients while upholding its motto, cura personalis (care for the whole person).

 Clinical Trials: What Patients Need to Know — from the U.S Food and Drug Administration (FDA)

 How do I find a clinical trial?

 Welcome to the clinical protocols online search tool of the Georgetown Lombardi Comprehensive Cancer.

-We are pleased to offer you access to our cutting-edge clinical trials at hospitals throughout the MedStar Georgetown Cancer Network: MedStar Georgetown University Hospital—Lombardi Cancer Center, MedStar Montgomery Medical Center, MedStar St. Mary’s Hospital, and MedStar Washington Hospital Center.
+We are pleased to offer you access to our clinical trials at hospitals throughout the MedStar Georgetown Cancer Network: Georgetown University Medical Center—Lombardi Comprehensive Cancer Center, MedStar Franklin Square Medical Center, MedStar Good Samaritan Hospital, MedStar Harbor Hospital, MedStar Montgomery Medical Center, MedStar Union Memorial Hospital, and MedStar Washington Hospital Center.